Azferry/azure-paloalto-deployment/README.md

 The marketplace agreement may have already been accepted causing terraform to error out.
 To get pass this import the object into the terraform state or comment out the object in the resource.standard.tf file.

 ![TF_MarketPlaceError](img/error-tfimport-makagreement.jpg)

+## Contributions and Feedback

+This project welcomes contributions and feedback from the open-source community.
+Whether it's bug reports, feature requests, or code contributions, all forms of participation are encouraged.
+Together, we can enhance the project's capabilities, address potential issues, and make it more valuable for users.